 They are strong, active dogs that need a lot of exercise with a capable owner, but when welcomed into the family make for devoted, loving pets.
-As for the breed’s health, Amstaffs can be susceptible to hip dysplasia, cardiac disease and elbow problems.
+As for the breed’s health profile, Amstaffs can be susceptible to hip dysplasia, cardiac disease, and elbow problems.

 Rottweilers, or Rotties, may well be one of the oldest dog breeds in the world, dating back to Roman times when they were used to drive cattle.20 Mixing with the native dog of Rottweil, a town in Germany, produced the Rottweiler breed we know today.
 Rotties can be medium to large-sized dogs and are distinguished by their black coat with tan markings.

-Rotties are among the strongest dog breeds and so need plenty of exercise.21 Because of their natural guarding instinct, Rotties can be dominating if not appropriately raised by a firm and responsible owner.
-Still, they are entirely devoted to their families and will protect them at all costs.
+Rotties are among the strongest dog breeds and so need plenty of exercise.
+Because of their natural guarding instinct, Rotties can be dominating if not appropriately raised by a firm and responsible owner.21 Still, they are entirely devoted to their families and will protect them at all costs.

-There are three types of Schnauzer (miniature, standard and giant), each of which looks the same but just in different sizes.22 You can quickly identify a Schnauzer for their beards and eyebrows, giving the breed quite a distinctive look.
+There are three types of Schnauzers (miniature, standard, and giant), each of which looks the same but just in different sizes.22 You can quickly identify a Schnauzer for their beards and eyebrows, giving the breed that mischievous expression they’re famous for.

-Despite being a small dog breed, Mini Schnauzers are quite sturdy and robust, with a square body shape.
-They’re intelligent with an instinct to guard, as they were originally bred as guard dogs, but are now mainly a companion dog.
-Minis are also pretty healthy dogs, with only a few conditions known to occur in the breed.23
+Despite being a small dog breed, mini Schnauzers are quite sturdy and robust, with a square body shape.
+They’re intelligent with an instinct to guard, as they were originally bred as guard dogs, but are now mainly companion dogs.
+Minis are also pretty healthy dogs, with only a few conditions known to occur in the breed, like cardio myopathy.23

-Allergies to dogs are caused by dander that clings to fur, not actually the fur itself, so there’s no dog breed that is completely hypoallergenic.25 However, some breeds are better for dog allergies than others, including:
+Allergies to dogs are caused by dander that clings to fur, not actually the fur itself, so there’s no dog breed that is completely hypoallergenic.
+However, some breeds are better for dog allergies than others, including:25

-If you or a member of your family is allergic to dogs but are still looking to bring a furry friend into your home, you can reduce the risk of allergies by regularly washing your curtains and drapes, vacuuming your carpet and grooming and washing your dog.25
+If you or a member of your family is allergic to dogs but are still looking to bring a furry friend into your home, you can reduce the risk of allergies by regularly washing your curtains and drapes, vacuuming your carpet, and grooming and washing your dog.

 If you want to expand your furry family to include a cat, you may be wondering if certain breeds are friendlier towards their traditional enemy than others.
-Some dog breeds that get along with cats include:26
+Some dog breeds best known to get along with cats include:26

 You won’t find a dog breed that doesn’t bark at all, but some are naturally quieter than their fellow canines, including:27